Overview of Rheumatoid Arthritis

 Routine Monitoring and Ongoing Care

-Another factor to discuss with your doctor is the risk of osteoporosis, which is a condition in which bones become weakened and fragile.
+Monitoring typically includes regular visits to the doctor.
+It also may include blood and urine tests, and x‑rays.
 Having rheumatoid arthritis increases your risk of developing osteoporosis, particularly if you take corticosteroids.
-You may want to discuss with your doctor the potential benefits of calcium and vitamin D supplements or other osteoporosis treatments.
+Osteoporosis is a bone disease that causes the bones to weaken and easily break.
+Talk to your doctor about your risk for the disease and the potential benefits of calcium and vitamin D supplements or other osteoporosis treatments.

 Who Treats Rheumatoid Arthritis?